fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Structural typing

-TypeScript is a structurally-typed language.
+TypeScript is a structurally typed language.
 In structural typing, two elements are considered to be compatible with one another if, for each feature within the type of the first element, a corresponding and identical feature exists within the type of the second element.
 Two types are considered to be identical if they are compatible with each other.

 #### Type inference

 The TypeScript compiler can attempt to infer the type information if no type has been specified.
-Variables' type can be inferred based on their assigned value and their usage.
+Variables' types can be inferred based on their assigned value and their usage.
 The type inference takes place when initializing variables and members, setting parameter default values, and determining function return types.

 For example, consider the function *add*: